 - Game-By-Game Statistics

-- Huge performance off the bench vs. Gonzaga (12/19/15): tallied a season-best 13 points, including 10 in the second half, to help the Vols battle back to take the lead after trailing by 19 in the first half.
+- Huge performance off the bench vs. Gonzaga at the Battle in Seattle (12/19/15): tallied a season-best 13 points, including 10 in the second half, to help the Vols battle back to take the lead after trailing by 19 in the first half.

 - Tallied six points and four boards in 13 minutes off the bench against Florida Atlantic (12/16/15).